JaredBorders/2X/README.md

 9. Don't forget to update __src/pages/Splash.js__ with the current address if you redeploy your WagerFactory!

-## Need help adding LINK to the RandomNumberConsumer contract?
+## Adding LINK to the RandomNumberConsumer
 1. Copy the WagerFactory address logged after running the deploy script
 ```sh
 npx hardhat run scripts/deploy.js --network kovan